dlira2/Nutanix-tools-for-AHV/README.md

 If you need help to running or any problem please contact me , dlira96@gmail.com.

+Tested on windows 10 and Linux Minut , Centos and rhel.

 # Nutanix-tools-for-AHV LLDP

 Additional script to obtain the data associated with the physical ports of the switch top of rack and the physical ports of AHV ..
 It is necessary to have the prism element information and the password of the "nutanix" user for the SSH connection.
-It only works on LINUX platforms, tested on Ubuntu and Linux Mint.
+It only works on LINUX platforms.

+Tested on Ubuntu and Linux Mint.